hard-drive-platter-and-read-write-arm-990x358

 Madison Area Technical College in Wisconsin offers an IT-cybersecurity specialist associate degree through its Truax campus.
 The 63-credit program is offered online and in-person and teaches students about the acquisition, analysis, and legal uses of digital evidence, mainly applied to civil, criminal, and internal investigations.
 It may be an ideal option for those working in law enforcement or IT security.
 In addition, this certificate is designed to support working professionals wanting to gain more digital forensics experience or pivot their knowledge into a four-year bachelor’s degree program.

-The curriculum includes courses such as exploration of information technology; data communications; IT security awareness; enterprise client; web application security; security design; python scripting; network forensics and threat hunting; and cybersecurity internship.
+The curriculum includes courses such as exploration of information technology, data communications, IT security awareness, enterprise client, web application security, security design, Python scripting, network forensics and threat hunting, and a cybersecurity internship.

 • Location: Madison, WI